Domestic yak

 Bos grunniens

-There are over 12 million domestic yaks in the world, while the wild yak (Bos mutus) population is thought to number much fewer
+There are over 12 million domestic yaks in the world.
+It is thought the wild yak (Bos mutus) population numbers far fewer.

 Population